gosh-sh/docs/docs/acki-nacki/overview.md

 In the analysis of attacks, you have the opportunity to conduct experiments with parameters using the following [link](https://ackinacki-plots.gosh.sh/).

-Here you can create graphs illustrating the relationship between the probability of a successful attack and the number of Acki-Nacki, comparision the Acki Nacki consensus with the Nacamoto consensus and the BFT consensus, and build a graphs of the Acki-Nacki Consensus input parameters
+Here you can create graphs illustrating the relationship between the probability of a successful attack and the number of Acki-Nacki, comparison the Acki Nacki consensus with the Nakamoto consensus and the BFT consensus, and build a graphs of the Acki-Nacki Consensus input parameters

 ## **Performance analysis**